The Director & Staff

 Ms. Knudson danced professionally with Pacific Northwest Ballet and studied modern dance at Jacob’s Pillow and the American Dance Festival.
 She also attended the Teacher’s Institute at the Creative Dance Center in Seattle, Washington.

 Ashley Thomas teaches Pre-Ballet and Ballet.
-She is an honors graduate of the Eleanor Roosevelt High School Science and Technology program and will be studying Hearing and Speech Sciences at the University of Maryland, College Park, in the Life Science Scholars program, and work as a research assistant at the University of Maryland.
+She is an honors graduate of the Eleanor Roosevelt High School Science and Technology program and is working on a BS in Hearing and Speech Sciences at the University of Maryland, College Park, in the Life Science Scholars program.
+She also works as a research assistant at the University of Maryland.

 Contact Alison: firstname.lastname@example.org